 Kentish Snail - Monacha cantiana

 Up to 16 mm.
-The shell is creamy white with dark mottling and often a pale spiral band around its circumference.
+The shell is brown with creamy white mottling and often a pale spiral band around its circumference.
 The snail itself has a pale brown body with darker skirting and even darker tentacles.
 Young specimens have hairy shells but these tend to get rubbed off over time.

 Unless identified by a recognised expert, please attach a photo or describe how you identified this species.